 The reality of shipping a UI that explicitly reflected the underlying technology or database rather than the mental model of the user was beginning to wear thin.
 User experience began to steadily climb towards an understandable notion, on levels far beyond usability into usefulness and how it actually affects brand and the bottom line.

-My presentation (download PDF) framed a number of explicit design approaches that would optimize usefulness in the interface.
+My presentation (download PDF) framed a number of explicit design principles that would optimize for usefulness in the interface.
 Regardless of the results of the data/proximity discussion I planned on undertaking, it was important to establish that the experience would need to be humane:

 - Create value by simplifying familiar tasks

 - Subtract, rather than add to the interface

 - Tap the human desire for instant gratification

 - Only useful technology should be made transparent in the UI

 - Partner with users to adapt to their evolving needs

 After presenting such UX axioms, I walked through the primary scenarios of the existing product.
 The most frustrating aspect of the customer query -> connect with business task centered around the most basic, yet complex element of search recall:

 - “coffee” in “palo alto” – returned 77 results in an interface steeped in proximity elements, such as distance from current location and a hyper-local map display